 What is MAX 11 OS?

-Both of these operating systems could be found on Dasaita head units.
-The earlier MAX 10 is based on Android 10, and the later version of MAX 11 is based on the Android 11 code.
-The MAX software is customization by Dasaita for their brand of headunits.
-They typically run on later and higher spec processors like the PX6 with at least 4Gb RAM for the best response.
+Both operating systems can be found on Dasaita head units.
+The earlier MAX 10 is based on Android 10, and the later version of MAX 11 is based on Android 11 code.
+Dasaita customizes the MAX software for their brand of headunits.
+They typically run on later, higher-spec processors like the PX6 with at least 4Gb RAM for the best response.

 The MAX OS is more than just a launcher; the home screen and icons are the most visually notable and different from stock Android.
 The dark, moody, deep blue color scheme is the signature of MAX OS.